Search

 California kelp forests have some of the highest primary productivity rates (conversion of sunlight to living material) of any naturally occurring ecosystem on earth.

-Sea otters eat between 20-35% of their own body weight daily.
-Because of their voracious appetite, they are occasionally accused of driving their prey species into decline by fishermen who compete for the same prey species.
-In fact, sea otters do not cause the local extinction of species.
-They do however alter the distribution of prey species, which adapt to a predator-prey relationship.
+Sea otters do not cause the local extinction of species.
 Abalone numbers are often high within the sea otters range.
 However, the abalones are restricted to deep crevices, out of reach of otter and human harvesters.
 It is a widely accepted ecological concept that the more diverse and complex an ecosystem, the more stable it is.

 Sea otters are an indicator of the health of the nearshore marine ecosystem.
 An indicator species is an organism that is relatively sedentary and tends to bio-magnify and/or be sensitive to contaminants.